 The RCCC shall appoint the chairperson and vice chairperson of each Advisory Board.
-The chairperson of each Advisory Board shall be a public sector member of the RCCC.
 These persons must be active public or private sector members of the representative Advisory Board and may or may not be members of the RCCC.
 Priority shall be given to active public sector members over private sector members.
 The RCCC may remove the chairperson or vice chairperson at any time by vote as per Section 6 below.